ImperialCollegeLondon/ReCoDE-HMMs-for-the-discovery-of-behavioural-states/README.md

 - 1. Understanding the core concepts of HMMs
 - 2. Curating data and training/validating your own HMM
-- 3. Visualing and understanding your decoded data
+- 3. Visualising and understanding your decoded data

 | Task       | Time    |
 | ---------- | ------- |